nahla-naz/Passport-KYC-Challenge/README.md

-# Passport Document - Crop and Orientation Challenge with OpenCV
+# Passport Document - Image processing with OpenCV
 Detect Passport document from image, crop it and correct its orientation.

 *Tools used :  OpenCV, Rembg, Mediapipe, FastAPI*